mbriggs/emacs-pager/README.md

 Make sure you are running an emacs server, so `emacsclient` will work.
 This is what I currently use in my init.el

     (require 'server)
     (unless (server-running-p)
       (server-start))

+A similar stanza can be easily imported -- along with the required autoloads -- from `900emacs-pager.el` which is included here.

 Make sure that `emacsclient` is available on your path.